 The most stunning Communist achievement during the Tet Offensive took place at Hue.
-While General William C. Westmoreland and MACV intelligence chief General Phillip Davidson focused their attentions on the Marine combat base at Khe Sanh, the Communists made preparations to seize Hue.
-As a precursor to the attack on the city, the Communists pre-positioned troops and supplies at two jumping-off points – one in the A Shau Valley to the west and another north of the DMZ in the vicinity of the Vinh Moc tunnel complex.
+While General William C. Westmoreland and his intelligence chief General Phillip Davidson focused on the Marine combat base at Khe Sanh, the Communists made preparations to seize Hue.
+As a precursor to the attack on the city, the Vietcong and North Vietnamese pre-positioned troops and supplies at two jumping-off points – one in the A Shau Valley west of the city and another north of the DMZ near the Vinh Moc tunnel complex.

 After sundown on the evening of January 30, the Communist troops again set out, marching along the north and south banks of the Song Huong Giang, known in English as the “River of Perfumes.”
-As they passed friendly hamlets, the villagers joined the columns of men, volunteering as porters, stretcher-bearers, and guides.
-Near the city proper, the Communist soldiers skirted the Tomb of Emperor Minh Mang, its former groomed grounds overgrown with vines and trees and its moats brimming with lotuses.
-Tourists rarely visited the tomb anymore, deeming the site too dangerous because of the Vietcong known to be living in the nearby hamlets.
-The North Vietnamese and Vietcong soldiers quickened their pace after they passed the Linh Mu Pagoda, three miles west of the citadel, the walled fortress that enclosed the former imperial city.
+As they passed friendly hamlets, villagers joined the columns of men, volunteering as porters, stretcher-bearers, and guides.
+Near Hue, the troops and their civilian supporters skirted the Tomb of Emperor Minh Mang, its former groomed grounds overgrown with vines and its moats brimming with lotuses.
+Tourists rarely visited the tomb anymore, deeming the site too dangerous because of the Vietcong known to be living nearby.
+The North Vietnamese regulars and Vietcong guerrillas quickened their pace after they passed the Linh Mu Pagoda, three miles west of the Hue citadel (the walled fortress that enclosed the former imperial city).

-By sunrise on January 31, the Communists occupied almost every foot of the citadel, with the exception of its northeast corner, where ARVN rangers held on desperately against the powerful forces arrayed against them.
-That the North Vietnamese and Vietcong had been able to get into Hue at all came as a shock to the American troops based at Phu Bai.
+By sunrise on January 31, the Communists occupied almost all of the citadel except the northeast corner, where South Vietnamese rangers held on desperately against the powerful forces arrayed against them.
+That the North Vietnamese and Vietcong had been able to get into Hue came as a shock to the American troops based at Phu Bai.
 W.D.
-Ehrhart, with the Marines eight miles south of the city, remembered the surprise he and his fellow grunts felt when they first learned that the Communists had taken Hue and that no one on the South Vietnamese side had forewarned the Americans of their approach.
+Ehrhart, who served with the Marines eight miles south of the city, remembered the surprise he and his fellow grunts felt when they first learned that the Communists had taken Hue and that no one on the South Vietnamese side had forewarned the Americans of the pending attack.

 The successful Communist seizure of Hue depended on the people of Hue and its environs.
 Local peasants and the radicalized youth of Hue made Communist occupation of the city possible.
-Ms. Hoang Lanh, who served with the Vietcong at Hue during the Tet Offensive, believed that a popular uprising occurred at Hue and in the area around it.
+Ms. Hoang Lanh, who served with the Vietcong at Hue during the Tet Offensive, believed that a popular uprising occurred in the city and in the area around it.
 She recalled, “…in Hue we conducted a mass mobilization.
 The people brought us food, they hid us, and took us to the road and showed us the way.
 Hospitals were set up to treat the wounded.
 Thousands and thousands of soldiers and officers were taken in by the people of Hue.”

-General William C. Westmoreland, always loath to acknowledge the popularity of the Vietcong and North Vietnamese, later confessed that a fifth column helped the enemy at Hue.
+General William C. Westmoreland, who was always loath to acknowledge the popularity of the Vietcong and North Vietnamese amongst the South Vietnamese peasantry, later confessed that a fifth column helped the Communists at Hue.
 The American general neither specified the size nor composition of that fifth column.
-He refused to clarify whether it consisted of tens of thousands of rural residents, thousands of city dwellers, or a combination of both groups.
-He merely stated that, “…enemy regular units…were able to infiltrate Hue with the help of accomplices inside the city.”
+He also refused to clarify whether it consisted of tens of thousands of rural residents, thousands of city dwellers, or a combination of both.
+He merely stated, “…enemy regular units…were able to infiltrate Hue with the help of accomplices inside the city.”

 New York Times, “U.S. Forces Begin Massive Assault on Ashau Valley,” April 29, 1968.

-Oberdorfer, Tet, 205; Willard Pearson, Vietnam Studies, The War in the Northern Provinces, 1966-1968, (Washington DC: Department of the Army, 1975), 78.
+Don Oberdorfer, Tet: The Turning Point in the Vietnam War, (Baltimore: The John Hopkins University Press, 2001), 205; Willard Pearson, Vietnam Studies, The War in the Northern Provinces, 1966-1968, (Washington DC: Department of the Army, 1975), 78.

 Peter T. White, National Geographic Magazine, “Behind the Headlines in Viet Nam,” Illustrations by Winfield Parks, Vol. 131, No. 2, February 1967, 149-188, 152, 166; Martha Hess, Then the Americans Came: Voices from Vietnam, (New Brunswick, New Jersey: Rutgers University Press, 1994), 180-181.

-Pearson, The War in the Northern Provinces, 39; Keith W. Nolan, Ripcord: Screaming Eagles Under Siege, Vietnam, 1970, (Novato, California: Presidio Press, Inc., 2000), 6; Peter T. White, National Geographic Magazine, “Behind the Headlines in Viet Nam,” 188.
+Pearson, War in the Northern Provinces, 39; Keith W. Nolan, Ripcord: Screaming Eagles Under Siege, Vietnam, 1970, (Novato, California: Presidio Press, Inc., 2000), 6; White, “Behind the Headlines in Viet Nam,” 188.

-White, National Geographic Magazine, “Behind the Headlines in Viet Nam,” 152; W.D.
+White, “Behind the Headlines in Viet Nam,” 152; W.D.
 Ehrhart, Vietnam-Perkasie: A Combat Marine Memoir, (Amherst: University of Massachusetts Press, 1995), 245.

 Nolan, Ripcord, 6; Robert Pisor, The End of the Line: The Siege of Khe Sanh, 1982, Reprint, (New York: W.W.
-Norton and Company, 2002), 178; Pearson, Northern Provinces, 62.
+Norton and Company, 2002), 178; Pearson, War in the Northern Provinces, 62.